Business Formation

 Sole Proprietorship - Schedule C

-What are some advantages of selecting to be a Sole Proprietor compared to other entities?
+What are some disadvantages of selecting to be a Sole Proprietor compared to other entities?

 How many shareholders can an S Corporation include?